StoneT2000/StoneT2000.github.io/public/blog/posts/20210630/post.md

 This post looks at a few competitions as mini case-studies, pointing out what went wrong, and what was good.
 In particular, I have selected [Battlecode](https://battlecode.org/), [Halite](http://halite.io/), [Terminal](http://terminal.c1games.com/), [CodinGame](http://codingame.com/) and [Screeps](https://screeps.com/).
 These 5 (in my opinion) span the general spectrum of the current state of AI programming challenges.

-If you want to skip that part and just learn about how the [Lux AI Challenge](lux-ai.org) works to address the shortcomings of other competitions and retains lots of the good from past competitions, [click here]() **TODO fix gramamr**
+If you want to skip that part and just learn about how the [Lux AI Challenge](https://lux-ai.org) works to address the shortcomings of other competitions and retains lots of the good from past competitions, [click here]() **TODO fix gramamr and add link to left**

 Also if you don't know what an AI programming challenge is, it's effectively programming a virtual bot to compete against other bots in a game.